mattrberry/csgoSkinStatistics/README.md

 ### Installation and Setup

-After cloning this repository, set the `STEAM_USERNAME` and `STEAM_PASSWORD` environment variables, and run with dotnet.
+After cloning this repository, set the `STEAM_USERNAME` and `STEAM_PASSWORD` environment variables or create a `steam-accounts.json` file following the example in `steam-accounts.json.example` if you need multiple accounts.
+Run with dotnet.
 The page will be on localhost:5000.

 ### API